 There are around 300 boarded poultry veterinarians in the world, and Dr. McKillop is one of them.
 She is board certified by the American College of Poultry Veterinarians, and specializes in working with chickens (layers and broilers), turkeys, ducks, quail, pigeons and other domestic fowl.

 Dr. Annika McKillop grew up Watsonville, CA. She decided to become a veterinarian in high school while she worked at a small animal clinic in her hometown.
 It wasn't until her undergraduate studies that she learned about poultry, and changed her career path from small animal to poultry.

 Annika graduated from California Polytechnic State University, San Luis Obispo with a Bachelor of Science in Animal Science.
 She then went to veterinary school at Western University of Health Sciences.
 She graduated in 2010, and continued her studies in poultry medicine at North Carolina State University.
 Annika received her Master in Specialized Veterinary Medicine and finished her residency in Poultry Health Management in 2012, and then became boarded as a Diplomate of the American College of Poultry Veterinarians.

 In her spare time, Annika enjoys cooking, knitting, swimming, and going to baseball games with her husband and daughter.

 Frederick News Post: Annika McKillop, a board-certified poultry veterinarian, cares for 160 backyard and commercial clients in Maryland.
 Making sure every flock is protected against a range of upper respiratory diseases is one of her top priorities — which include washing her vehicle between every farm she visits.

-Join our Monthly Newsletter to hear about events, poultry news, and advice.
+Join our Newsletter to hear about events, poultry news, and advice.